GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

  [`Ooze`](#ooze)
  [`Silicate_Mud`](#silicate_mud)

-- ooze that consists of more than 50 percent siliceous skeletal remains
+- Ooze that consists of more than 50 percent siliceous skeletal remains

 - **Source:**